Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law. — Douglas

 - Fix external integration issues;

-- The cost of installing and configuring the software based on the real environment and data
+- The cost of installing and configuring the software based on the real environment.

-Here, we rely on past experience in dealing with such problems or projects.
-The main step here will be to search for possible analogies, to identify similar tasks.
+Here we rely on past experience in solving such problems or projects.
+The main step here will be to look for analogies and identify similar tasks that have already been completed by the team.